ScottyLabs/cmueats/README.md

 https://web.archive.org/web/20250000000000*/https://dining.apis.scottylabs.org/locations
 (Thanks @GhostOf0days)

+Archives of the official dining site can be found on https://web.archive.org/web/20250000000000*/https://apps.studentaffairs.cmu.edu/dining/conceptinfo/.
+Individual concept pages are also scraped (ex. https://web.archive.org/web/20250000000000*/https://apps.studentaffairs.cmu.edu/dining/conceptinfo/Concept/113), although accuracy may vary since the dining site sometimes glitches and returns a CLOSED status for a day that has opening times.

 ## CSS, the way it was meant to be written™

 CMUEats is in the process of transitioning from CSS-in-JS components to pure CSS.
 Most class names follow the [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) convention and strongly limit nested selectors (eg. .block-1 .block-2), but some legacy code may not.
 (PRs to fix these or remove CSS components are strongly encouraged!)